brotkrueml/schema/Documentation/Developer/Events.rst

 Register additional properties for a type
 =========================================

+.. deprecated:: 3.10.0
+   This way to extend a type with additional properties has been deprecated and will stop working with schema v4.

 Sometimes it can be necessary to use properties which are not standardised or `pending`_, or to add `property annotations`_.
 Therefore an PSR-14 event is available which can be used in an event listener.